alsash110/comm-2216-obs/docs/users/users.md

 ---

-There are two types of user accounts in Linux, regular users and the _root user_.
+There are two types of user accounts in Linux, regular users, and the _root user_.

 Linux operating system supports _one root user_ (User Id 0) with additional users created following the initial setup.
 Linux can support up to 4294967296 users, each with their own home directory and permissions.
-By default, one user can not access another users files, unless they are the root user.
-These permissions can be altered through _user permissions_, _group permissions_, as well as _file permissions_.
+By default, one user can not access other users' files, unless they are the root user.
+You may assign users _user permissions_, _group permissions_, and _file permissions_.

-The _root user_ has full privileges over the system so care must be taken when you are doing anything with the root user account.
+You should take extra caution while you use any commands under the _root user__ as you will have full privilege over the system.

 This section goes over how to create a new user and assigning certain privileges to those users.